-I've noticed that during the really rough times in my life, having a supportive group of friends to lean on always helped to make the tough times pass a little more quickly.
-Not that the pain went away altogether, but the people who cared about me did a great job of keeping my brain and body occupied so that I didn't feel so alone with my troubles.
-Praying for God’s help was always first on my list, but the friends who stood by with a shoulder to cry on or jokes to make me laugh to the point of hurling were often times God's greatest blessing to me.
-Those friends are my “rough riders"
+During rough times in my life, having supportive friends to lean on helps the tough times pass more quickly.
+Not that the pain goes away altogether, but the people who care about me keep my brain and body occupied.
+That way, I don’t feel so alone with my troubles.
+Praying for God’s help is always first on my list, but the friends who offer a shoulder to cry on, or crack jokes to make me laugh are always a blessing to me.
+Those friends are my “rough riders”.

 You see, Kim lost her Mom to heart disease when her mother was 47, and Kim was 15.
-Each year on the anniversary of the day her Mom passed, she shares stories and photos of her Mom.
+Every year, on the anniversary of the day her Mom passed, Kim shares stories and photos of her Mom.
 This year she joined forces with Jen of Juanita’s Cocina, whose life was also touched by heart disease when her stepfather had a heart attack.
-Jen’s stepfather is alive and well more than a decade later, and for that, Jen is thankful every day.
+More than a decade later, Jen’s stepfather is alive and well, and for that, Jen is thankful every day.

-The ladies reached out to other bloggers (myself included) and we're all sharing stories about how heart disease has touched our lives.
-So today, in memory and honor of “Momzie” (Kim’s mom), we share stories and recipes from our hearts to yours.
-We all hope that you'll share your stories with us today as well.
+The ladies reached out to other bloggers (myself included) asking us to share stories about how heart disease has touched our lives.
+So in memory and honor of “Momzie” (Kim’s mom), we’ll share stories and heart healthy recipes from our hearts to yours.

 Since heart disease is hereditary, and it’s also a rising epidemic and one of the leading causes of death, I think it’s become more important than ever for me to find ways to incorporate heart healthy foods into my diet.
 This farro salad is one of them.

-I felt like it needed a little more pop of color, so next time, I may serve it over some baby spinach or with some Spring greens.
+I feel like it needs a little more pop of color, so next time, I may serve it over some baby spinach or with some Spring greens.

-As simple as it was, I ate a 1 cup portion for lunch and felt INCREDIBLY full and satisfied!
+As simple as this salad is, a 1 cup portion is perfect for lunch -I felt INCREDIBLY full and satisfied!

-- 1 large gala or granny smith apple, cored and diced
+- 1 large apple I use Gala or Granny Smith, cored and diced

-- 1 Tablespoon chopped basil (I used 1/2 tsp Pampered Chef Sweet Basil Spice)
+- 1 Tablespoon chopped fresh basil or 1/2 tsp dried basil

 - 1/4 cup chopped toasted walnuts